(63) Start a Bed and Breakfast Business

 Do research in your area to see if your B&B should be targeting tourists, business travelers or couples.
 Is there a hospital or university nearby?
 Family and friends of students and patients could be a target audience.
 Your B&B could also be a destination for events like weddings and meetings.

 People operating a bed and breakfast should enjoy their guests.
 It is not uncommon for lasting friendships to form between hosts and guests, and this type of guest usually becomes a frequent repeat visitor and serves as a major source of referrals for other guests.
+People who stay at bed and breakfasts are not ordinary travelers.
+They are looking for quality lodging and service, as well as the uniqueness of each B&B and each innkeeper.

 B&B guests generally are not looking for a bargain.
 In fact, they are often willing to pay more for something different and out of the ordinary.
 (Which doesn't necessarily mean that discounts aren't an effective way of marketing bed and breakfasts.)